1.7 Funding youth policy

 Since some frameworks can have similar aims with their activities, but certain frameworks might entail diverse aims, it is not really possible to group the different budget lines by topics.

-The budgetary allocations for the last two years:
+The budgetary allocations for the last year and planned for 2022:

 National Cooperation Fund